SC4RECOIN/PriceTargetTrader/README.md

 ### Config

 The config will be loaded as env variables.
 The IEXCloud and Alpaca SDK will see these variables and use them.
 Update `config.json` with your keys and change the endpoints if you want to move from paper trading to live.
-Also, set `PRICE_TARGET_THRES` (how far the average price target is from the current price) and `MAX_HOLD` (the maximum number of positions you can have).
+Also, set `PRICE_TARGET_THRES` (how far the average price target is from the current price) and `MAX_HOLD` (the maximum number of positions you can have) to your desired behaviour.
 The price targets will be sorted and the top n=MAX_HOLD will be taken.
 There can be less than MAX_HOLD if not enough stocks reach the desired threshold.

 ```json
 {